xKraut95/cybersecurity-journey/certifications.md

-In this file, I will post all my certifications from exams, courses, university and so on.
+In this document, I will post all my certifications from exams, courses, university and so on.

 ## English Proficency